TheKataLog/DevExperts/README.md

 # Overview

-This document is an overview of our solution for Architecture Katas 2024 Fall.
+This document is an overview of our solution for [ClearView](https://docs.google.com/document/d/1jCHMAvgzqaYaAp09br12OC4ozpVXZR3s9ezgEqncZ9U) system for Architecture Katas 2024 Fall.
 It describes our thought process and guides through the architecture and the decisions we have made.

 # Our Team